"This is my take on the traditional sticky toffee pudding recipe, adding a truly Irish dimension with the addition of the Guinness.

 For the sauce:

 2 tbsp runny honey

-1. Preheat the oven to 400°F. Line a 8in square brownie tin with parchment paper.
+1. Preheat the oven to 400°F. Line an 8-inch square brownie tin with parchment paper.

 2. Put the dates, apricots, Guinness, water, whiskey and bread soda in a saucepan.
 Place over a gentle heat until the dates soften and break down, stirring occasionally.
 This should take about 4–5 minutes.
 Leave to cool.